Meet Marcos de Alvarez Sanchez - Backstory Scene 1

 Marcos’s shoulders slumped.
 He couldn’t change anything.
 He couldn’t even help one of his favorite teachers.
 His life didn’t matter.

 “Hey, Marcos, maybe you should talk to your Papa?”
 Esteban suggested.

 Little did his friends know how Papa had been acting lately.
 Marcos had asked a question in class, then gotten beaten for it that night.
 How Papa had learned of it, Marcos couldn’t say.
 But the connection was clear.
 Papa didn’t want him asking troublesome questions, even if it was valid.
 Even if it was on-topic for their nutrition chapter in science.

 Who could predict that asking about the contents of the rations bars and why the nation needed them would raise suspicions or earn him Papa’s beating.
 But it had.

 And now, Marcos knew he would earn another beating if he opened his big mouth to ask about Mr. Guerrero.
 Marcos ducked his head and followed his row out of the cafe.
-He kept his eyes on the dingy, cracked tile, shuffling back through the dimly lit hallway to science class.
+He kept his eyes on the dirty, cracked tile, shuffling back through the dimly lit hallway to science class.